fredrikburmester/code-test/README.md

 # Elevator system
+> Please select the socket branch for the best functinallity
 ## Description
 A backend system for calling elevators to specific floors with a simple frontend to visualize the elevators.